Fort Ritchie, Maryland: History

 Fort Ritchie was originally established as a training site for the Maryland National Guard.
 It was acquired as a US Army installation during World War II.
 During the war it was used as a training site for interrogators and psychological warfare experts, known as the Ritchie Boys.
 After the war, it was used as a communications center by the Army supporting the Military District of Washington and by the Air Force in support of the nearby Raven Rock Mountain Complex Alternate National Military Command Center (ANMCC).
 The post was closed in September 1998.

 Since then there has been no comprehensive redevelopment plan for the facility.
 The last residents of former military housing on the site were evicted in June 2017.
 As of April 2021, the Washington County Board of Commissioners negotiated a sale to private investor John Krumpotich.
-As of July, 2021, Krumpotich is working with Inch & Company Construction of York, Pennsylvania, and is actively working on the rehabilitation of the existing buildings on the former post, and have found great success in restoring former military housing.
+As of July, 2021, Krumpotich is actively working on the rehabilitation of the existing buildings on the former post, and have found great success in restoring former military housing.